gthreehosmane/CMPE-255_S3-Group10/README.md

   2. Niousha Noshiravani - 015963493
   3. Pavan Karthik Gollakaram - 015945670
   4. Teja Ganapati Jaddipal - 015957526(Github username - gthreehosmane)

+Note -

+  1. Please update the path for the dataset in code.
+  2. If you get error for '.DS_store' and '.ipynb_checkpoints' files while running the code, please uncomment the line of code to remove those files in jupyter notebook.